 Public Libraries

-The Twin Cities library systems offer the most reliable free meeting rooms in the metro.
-Every system uses LibCal for online reservations, and most rooms include WiFi and basic AV equipment.
+Public libraries offer the most reliable free meeting rooms in the Twin Cities metro.
+Every system uses LibCal for online reservations, and most rooms include WiFi and basic AV equipment—making them a strong default choice for internal team meetings and planning sessions.

 One important note for business professionals: Most library systems prohibit “commercial activities” in their meeting rooms.
 This generally means no sales presentations, fee-based consultations, or client transactions.
 Internal team meetings, planning sessions, and educational discussions are typically fine.
 If your meeting involves exchanging money or pitching services, consider a coworking space instead.